Jamazi4/bimcat/node-notes.md

 I think that currently the node system is highly non-optimal.
 I can get the node output values while building AST?

+bug solved and also new logic for deleting edge and pasting nodes - related to list inputs

 #### plan for ui controls

 - 'EXPOSE' node would have a number/bool input and a string input for control